Hardanger fiddle

-The Hardingfele’s bridge is unique compared to other bowed instruments.
-It is somewhat taller and wider, resulting in the strings being slightly lower and farther apart; this allows for the easy execution of double-stops (playing of two strings at once).
+The Hardingfele's bridge is unique compared to other bowed instruments.
+It is somewhat taller and wider, resulting in the strings being slightly lower and further apart; this allows for the easy execution of double-stops (playing of two strings at once).
 A similar technique is seen in some American old-time and bluegrass fiddlers, who intentionally move their bridge back a few millimetres closer to the tailpiece, for better double-stops.
+This technique lowers the action, but may not make double stops easier, as the radius of the top of the bridge needs to flatten more to make double stops easier.

 The hardingfele is used mainly in the southwest part of Norway, whereas the ordinary violin (called flatfele, 'flat fiddle', or vanlig fele, 'common fiddle') is found elsewhere.
 The hardingfele is used for dancing, accompanied by rhythmic loud foot stomping.
-It was also traditional for the fiddler to lead the bridal procession to the church.
+It was also traditional for the fiddler to lead the bridal procession to the entrance of the church, but not inside.

 The instrument is often highly decorated, with a carved animal (usually a dragon or the Lion of Norway) or a carved woman's head as part of the scroll at the top of the pegbox, extensive mother of pearl inlay on the tailpiece and fingerboard, and black ink decorations called 'rosing' on the body of the instrument.
-Sometimes pieces of bone are used to decorate the pegs and the edges of the instrument.
+Pieces of bone are sometimes used to decorate the pegs and the edges of the instrument.